aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 * stacked bar chart
 * scatter plot

-The categorical coding used in the graphs is :
+The categorical coding used in the graphs is:

 * A121 : real estate
 * A122 : if not A121 : building society savings agreement/life insurance